GeekyAnts/react-pluggable/README.md

 - A plugin can be added or removed by a single line (which is perfect for A/B testing)
 - Ships with dependency management: Plugins can depend on other plugins and communicate with each other

 You can find out more about it on their [official documentation](https://react-pluggable.github.io/).
-You can also checkout this [article](https://www.notion.so/geekyants/Launch-article-React-Pluggable-717e8c123297410fa73a17d8794ce78d) to get a quick idea about the concept.

 ## Installation